zacacollier/arch-linux-install-notes/README.md

 sudo abs
 ```

-- Install Pacaur and dependencies:
+- Install `pacaur` and dependencies:

+> Don't do this as root.

 ```bash
 pacman -S expect links